clojure/java.jdbc/README.md

 # java.jdbc

-The library formerly know as clojure.contrib.sql.
+The library formerly known as clojure.contrib.sql.

 ## Depending on java.jdbc